CDRT/docs/bios/settings/thinkpad/network.md

 ### General ###

 ![](./img/network.png)

 <details><summary>Wake On Lan</summary>

+Whether Wake On LAN function works only when AC is attached, or also when with battery power.

-This setting is applicable to ThinkPads with built-in Ethernet port.
+!> Only for ThinkPads with built-in Ethernet port.

-One of 3 Possible options: <br>
+Possible options: <br>

-1.	**AC Only** - Wake On LAN function works only when AC is attached.
-Default.
+1.	**AC Only** - Default.
-2. Disabled - function is turned off.
+2. Disabled
-3. AC and Battery - Wake On LAN function works with both AC and Battery.
+3. AC and Battery

-?>  AC is required with magic packet type Wake On LAN.
+!>  AC is required with magic packet type Wake On LAN.

-Wake On LAN function may be blocked due to password configuration.
+!> Wake On LAN function may be blocked due to password configuration.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|